sanchouz12/Python-learning-projects/README.md

 ## Acknowledgments

-* Data visualization project (in mplot_learning folder) is an experimental field of project from book "Python crash course" by Eric Matthes.
+* Mathplotlib project is an experimental field of mathplotlib project from book "Python crash course" by Eric Matthes.
 * All the others projects, except calculator, are created by following [The complete Python course](https://www.udemy.com/course/the-complete-python-course/).